VarunS2002/Python-Sudoku-MySQL/README.md

 Usage:

--Run the query.sql script atleast once before running the sudoku program
+-Run the query sql script atleast once before running the sudoku program

 -Enter the properties for MySQL connection and press Connect

 Note:

--The query.sql script has 3 games defined by default which are soft coded in the Sudoku program
+-The query sql script has 3 games defined by default which are soft coded in the Sudoku program

 -To add more games you will need to add them in the database

--You can use the Insert Game tool provided to do that
+-You can use the insert games tool provided to do that

 -Increase the value of the gno column by 1 everytime you add a new game manually